Avasil/agh-cat-intro/README.md

-# agh-intro-to-ct
-Exercises for Introduction to Category classes on AGH SMaDa
+# Introduction to Category for AGH SMaDa 2018/19